calebv2/SCTool-Tracker/README.md

 1. TailThread monitors the Game.log file for new entries
 2. When a combat event is detected, the log line is parsed using regular expressions
 3. Extracted data is formatted into HTML and displayed in the application
+4. Combat events trigger overlay notifications and statistics updates in real-time
-4. Player profile images are fetched from the RSI website for both the user and victims
+5. Player profile images are fetched from the RSI website for both the user and victims
-5. If API integration is enabled, the data is sent to the SCTool API
+6. If API integration is enabled, the data is sent to the SCTool API
-6. Local statistics are updated and displayed in the session panel
+7. Local statistics are updated and displayed in both the session panel and overlay
-7. If Twitch integration is enabled, kill events can trigger clip creation and chat messages
+8. If Twitch integration is enabled, kill events can trigger clip creation and chat messages
+9. Overlay system updates live statistics and shows rich notifications in faded mode
-8. Responsive UI system adjusts the interface based on screen resolution and DPI
+10. Responsive UI system adjusts the interface based on screen resolution and DPI

 ### File Structure